How to Create Union of Two Tables in Excel (6 Simple Methods)

 • Finally, it will produce the desired output below.

-5. Use Copy-Paste Feature to Merge Tables
+5. Using the Copy-Paste Feature to Merge Tables

 The use of the Copy-Paste feature is an additional exciting and clever tactic.
 For a large dataset, it is wise to avoid this procedure.
 To finish the assignment, please follow these procedures.